it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 In this section we use App Connect Designer to create a flow that will be exposed as an API to connect and call Salesforce records.

 1\.
+Access Cloud Pak for Integration Platform UI as described in Access Environment section [here](access-env.md).
-If you are alredy logged in IBM Cloud Pak for integration Platform Navigator, go to step 5.
+If you are alredy logged in IBM Cloud Pak for integration Platform UI, continue to step 2.
-In a browser, enter the URL provided by your instructor to access Red Hat OpenShift Cluster.

-![alt text][pic1a]

 2\.
-IBM Cloud Pak for integration (CP4I) is already install in your cluster.
-You can see it in the section Installed Operators.
-You can easily access to CP4I by clicking in the shortcut on the upper part of the browser, as shown in the picture below.
+Navigate to the App Connect Designer, designer-authoring instance.

-![alt text][pic2a]
+![alt text][pic4a]

 3\.
-Login into CP4I Platform navigator using the credentials provided by your instructor.

-![alt text][pic3a]

-4\.
-Logging in, you may see a Welcome page of CP4I Platform Navigator showing all the instances installed of your CP4I ready to be used.
-Navigate to the App Connect Designer, ace-designer instance.

-![alt text][pic4a]

-5\.
 Select the tab on the left to open the Catalog screen.
 The App Connect catalog provides a list of applications and APIs that are available.

 ![alt text][pic3]

-6\.
+4\.
 To setup the Salesforce account connection, click on the Connect button.
 * **Note:** **If you already have the Salesforce smart connect account setup skip to step 9**.

 ![alt text][pic4]

-7\.
+5\.
 Fill in the Salesforce connection info that you were provided from the instructor.
 **Note:**
 You should have received the credentials and it will look similar to this.